infracost/infracost-azure-devops/README.md

               # Choose the commenting behavior, 'update' is a good default:
               behavior: update # Create a single comment and update it.
 The "quietest" option.
               # behavior: delete-and-new # Delete previous comments and create a new one.
-              # behavior: hide-and-new # Minimize previous comments and create a new one.
               # behavior: new # Create a new cost estimate comment on every push.
     ```